-If you’re working as fast as you can but your career or business is stuck in rut, ask yourself whether you’re making the best use of your time.
+If you’re working as fast as you can but your career or business is stuck in a rut, ask yourself whether you’re making the best use of your time.
 Are you taking on too much because you’re afraid of letting anything go?
-Are you trying to do it all?
+Are you trying to do it all and not delegating tasks?

-Outsourcing isn’t always easy for leaders and entrepreneurs to wrap their minds around, says mentor Harry Hecht of Orlando, Fla.-based SCORE, formerly the Service Corps of Retired Executives.
+Outsourcing isn’t always easy for leaders and entrepreneurs to wrap their minds around, says mentor Harry Hecht of Orlando, Florida-based SCORE.
 “Most entrepreneurs believe that nobody else can do it right, and they have a hard time giving up control,” he says.
 “And that’s one of their downfalls.”

-Does this sound like your MO?
+Does this sound like your modus operandi?
 Do you have a bunch of reasons why outsourcing isn’t right for your business?
 Then we have a bunch of reasons why you might be wrong.

-“I can’t afford it.”
 Have you actually done the math on that?
-What is your time worth?
+What is your time actually worth?
 Maybe your goal is to earn $250 an hour, and you have tasks that need handling that you can outsource for $100 an hour.
 Why take those on yourself?
 “You’re not going to reach your goal if you’re spending your time on $100-an-hour tasks,” Hecht says.

-Don’t let your business flounder because you’re afraid to let go.
+Don’t let your business flounder because you’re afraid of delegating tasks.
 You can only juggle so much before it all comes crashing down around you.

 This article was published in January 2015 and has been updated.
 Photo by Ground Picture/Shutterstock